Using Your Gradebook

 - Marked "Incomplete"

 Highlight all gradebook items that you've marked incomplete, indicated by a half-filled orange hexagon in the table cell:

 In the image at the top of this article, for example, Margaret Flores's 55 Point Group Assignment and 60-point Science in the... assignment are marked Incomplete.

-Note: Items marked Incomplete register as blanks in the gradebook and are not factored into student grades.
+Note: Items marked Excused or Incomplete register as blank, null values in the gradebook and are not factored into student grades.

 - Marked "Missing"